debridge-finance/desdk/README.md

 // confirmations before sign the message.
 Currently, 12 blocks is expected
 // for most supported EVM chains (256 for Polygon). const isConfirmed = await submission.isConfirmed();

+// there is also a bunch of useful properties that describe the submission, e.g. console.log("cross-chain asset ID transferred: ", submission.debridgeId) console.log("amount transferred to", submission.amount, submission.receiver)
 ```

 ## Tracking and executing claims